Dee Palmer

-Dee Palmer (formerly David Palmer; born 2 July 1937) is an English composer, arranger, and keyboardist best known for having been a member of the progressive rock group Jethro Tull from 1976 to 1980 (although Palmer had worked with the band as an arranger since their inception in 1967).
+Dee Palmer (formerly David Palmer; 2 July 1937 – 13 June 2026) was an English composer, arranger and keyboardist, best known for having been a member of the progressive rock group Jethro Tull from 1976 to 1980 (although she had worked with the band as an arranger since their inception in 1967).

 Early life and career

-Palmer was born in Hendon, London, and later studied composition at the Royal Academy of Music with Richard Rodney Bennett, winning the Eric Coates Prize and The Boosey and Hawkes Prize.
-During studentship, Palmer taught clarinet to second study students.
+Palmer was born in Hendon, London, on 2 July 1937.
+She later studied composition at the Royal Academy of Music with Richard Rodney Bennett, winning the Eric Coates Prize and The Boosey and Hawkes Prize, and during her studentship taught clarinet to second-study students.

-In 1994, Palmer was appointed a Fellow of the Royal Academy of Music.
+She was appointed a Fellow of the Royal Academy of Music in 1994.

 Jethro Tull

-During an early career as a jobbing arranger and conductor of recording sessions, Palmer recorded a first album project, Nicola, in 1967 with Bert Jansch.
-Palmer was then referred to Terry Ellis, then manager of the early Jethro Tull, which was making its first album at Sound Techniques Studio in Chelsea, London.
-At short notice, Palmer came up with arrangements for the horns and strings on the Mick Abrahams composition, "Move on Alone" from the This Was album.
-This work and professional performance endeared Palmer to the band and Palmer was soon to visit them again, with a string quartet arrangement to "A Christmas Song".
-Palmer arranged string, brass, and woodwind parts for Jethro Tull songs in the late 1960s and early 1970s, before formally joining the group in 1976 and primarily playing electronic keyboard instruments.
+Going about her early career as a jobbing arranger and conductor of recording sessions, Palmer recorded her first album project, Nicola, in 1967 with Bert Jansch.
+She was then referred to Terry Ellis, then manager of the early Jethro Tull, who were recording their first album at Sound Techniques Studio in Chelsea, London.
+At short notice, Palmer came up with arrangements for the horns and strings on the Mick Abrahams song, "Move on Alone" from the This Was album.
+This work and professional performance endeared her to the band and she was soon to visit them again, with a string quartet arrangement to "A Christmas Song".
+Palmer arranged string, brass, and woodwind parts for Jethro Tull songs in the late 1960s and early 1970s, and was an arranger for the 1969 Stand Up album, before formally joining the group in 1976 and primarily playing electronic keyboard instruments.

 In 1980, leader Ian Anderson intended to release the album A with other musicians as a solo project, but was persuaded by his record label to release it instead under the Jethro Tull name.
 This resulted in every member of the group, including Palmer, leaving except guitarist Martin Barre and Anderson himself.
 Palmer formed a new group, Tallis, with former Jethro Tull pianist and organist John Evan.
 The new group was not commercially successful, and Palmer returned to film scoring and sessions.

 Solo work

 Beginning in the 1980s, Palmer produced several albums of orchestral arrangements of the music of various rock groups, including Jethro Tull, Pink Floyd, Genesis, Yes, the Beatles and Queen.

-In 2017, Palmer announced the release of her first solo album, Through Darkened Glass, which was released in January 2018 and has the guest appearance of former band-mate Martin Barre.
+In 2017, Palmer announced the release of her debut and sole solo studio album, Through Darkened Glass, which was released in January 2018 and has the guest appearance of former band-mate Martin Barre.

 In August 2019, Palmer appeared, alongside Barre, at Fairport's Cropredy Convention.